... the KLU Team

 Dave is interested in the role the visual arts can play in motivating both rational and moral thought and helping the development of aesthetic sensibilities.
 In 2019, he ran a public art project on the pavements of St. Kilda, sponsored by the city of Port Phillip.

-Wilma is currently in the fourth year at Monash University, studying a Bachelor of Education (Honours) in Primary and Secondary Education with VIT PTT.
+Wilma is a VIT teacher with a Bachelor of Education (Honours) in Primary and Secondary Education with a special interest in twice-exceptional education.

 Wilma was born in Sweden and moved to Australia when she was 14 years old.
 Wilma is bilingual, Swedish is her first language, and English is her second.
 Wilma is passionate about learning, especially in a way that makes sense for the individual.
 This passion has led her to study teaching, and she brings this passion to her students and the classroom.
 Wilma loves helping students realise their true potential and watching them thrive.